centrahq/api-documentation/source/reference/stable/order-api/create-return.md

        .. type:: boolean
           :required: false
-          :default: false

-     - Set to `true` to use Handling cost from Shipment.
+     - Default `false`.
+Set to `true` to use Handling cost from Shipment.
 You cannot provide handlingCost at the same time this option is used.

    * - ``shippingCost``